2015 Year-End Tax Planning Tips for Individuals

 Year-End Giving To Reduce Your Potential Estate Tax

 The federal gift and estate tax exemption, which is currently set at $5.43 million is projected to increase to $5.45 million in 2016.
 ATRA set the maximum estate tax rate set at 40 percent.

 Gift Tax.
-For many, sound estate planning begins with lifetime gifts to family members.
+For many, sound estate planning attorneys begins with lifetime gifts to family members.
 In other words, gifts that reduce the donor’s assets subject to future estate tax.
 Such gifts are often made at year-end, during the holiday season, in ways that qualify for exemption from federal gift tax.

 Gifts to a donee are exempt from the gift tax for amounts up to $14,000 a year per donee.